 The building is virtually intact and is an increasingly rare example of the use of cast-iron columns.
-There is considerable evidence of past line-shafting and other signs of its former uses.
+There is considerable evidence of past line-shafting, and other signs of its former uses.

 Building 14 Central Block (Offices)

-Building 14 is of historical and architectural significance to the state of Victoria.
-This building was constructed 1886 - 88 as offices for the engineer, store keeper, accountant and their respective staff.
+This building was constructed 1886-88 as offices for the engineer, store keeper, accountant and their respective staff.
 The 1888 Central Block offices and three storey Italianate style clock tower is the visual and operational focal point of the original and highly significant, 1888 group of buildings.
 It was constructed as prestige offices of high architectural quality and is virtually intact.